-The Loudoun Chamber supports legislative and regulatory policies that stimulate economic growth and job creation by allowing businesses to fairly manage their personnel resources without undue government or outside influence.
-The Chamber supports allowing free market conditions to determine important labor issues, such as compensation and conditions of employment, and supports all employers meeting their legal and ethical obligations to their employees and the government.
+The Loudoun Chamber supports legislative and regulatory policies that stimulate economic growth and job creation by allowing businesses to reasonably manage their personnel resources without undue government or outside influence.
+The Chamber supports allowing free market conditions to determine essential labor issues, such as compensation and conditions of employment.
+It supports all employers in meeting legal and ethical obligations to their employees and the government.
 The Chamber opposes expanded government manipulation of the workplace, including legislation and regulatory policies that would limit an employer's right to operate during a labor dispute.